-27:302 Orientation to Pupil Personnel Services 2 credits 27:319 Secondary School Curriculum and Instruction 2 credits Graduate study in subject field (6 credits of 200 level courses 0.14
+27:302 Orientation to Pupil Personnel Services edits 27:319 Secondary School Curriculum and Instruction redits Graduate study in subject field (6 credits of 200 level courses will be accepted) edits

 Any combination of courses to meet the minimum of 30 credits.
 Elective courses should be planned with the graduate adviser.
 This program is intended for the student who expects to progress as a junior or senior high school teacher.
 The student who wants also to qualify as a secondary school principal may do so by electing courses in Administration.